azcoigreach/nagatha-assistant/README.md

 - Reminders & notifications: schedule and trigger reminders
 - Plugin System: dynamic discovery and management of feature plugins
 - Integrations: (planned) connect with Obsidian and other services
+- Cross-session memory: configurable inclusion of messages from past conversations so Nagatha can remember previous interactions.

 Key Features (DB & Chat)
 - AI Chat: interactive chat sessions with LLM (OpenAI), with persistent session history